practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 $
 ```

-It's 1st and last solutions are the same as YAP's 1st and last solutions, if you take away the space characters from the output.
+It's 1st and last solutions are the same as Ciao's 1st and last solutions for example, if you take away the space characters from ECLiPSe's output.

+Building a standalone executable is easy in ECLiPSe: TBD

 And, ECLiPSe runs pretty fast, beating SWI Prolog!